|

 groups is easier.
 Most people prefer to delegate

-is not enough – a preferential vote is essential
+is not enough – a transferable vote is essential

 for voters to be effective and in control.